- Chart

 - Intense competition from established and emerging restaurant chains.

-- Changes in consumer dining habits and preferences.
+- Changes in consumer preferences and dietary trends.

 Competitors and Market Share